Skip to main content

 A Guide to the Science Section of the ACT

-What is the format of the Science ACT?
+What’s the Format of the Science Section?

 Many of the passages will also include charts, tables, graphs, or figures, and you will often be asked to interpret these.
-Although some basic computational skills may be required, they are not directly assessed and the use of a calculator is not allowed on the Science section of the ACT.
+Although some basic computational skills may be required, they are not directly assessed and the use of a calculator is not allowed on the science section of the ACT.

-How is the Science ACT Scored?
+How Is the Science Section Scored?

-Just like the other sections of the ACT, the score that you receive on the Science section of the ACT will be a scaled score ranging from 1-36.
+Just like the other sections of the ACT, the score that you receive on the science section of the ACT will be a scaled score ranging from 1-36.
 This number is scaled from your raw score, which is the number of questions that you got correct on the Science section.

 Scaling is an important process in the scoring of the ACT.
 It differs from the more traditional curved grading system which adjusts your score according to how your peers perform on the same test as you.
 Rather than accounting for peer performance, the scaling system accounts for very slight differences in the difficulty of each test.
-The goal of scaling is to ensure that the level of mastery required to achieve a specific score is the same from one test to the next.

 Your scaled score ranging from 1-36 on the Science section is the number that will be used to average into your overall composite ACT score.
 Each section of the test is weighed equally and averaged to calculate your composite score.

-Some students see the word Science and panic a little bit.
-Some are even deterred from taking the ACT altogether because it has a Science section.
-It can be tempting for students who do not think of themselves as “science students” to take the SAT instead simply due to the inclusion of a Science section on the ACT.
+Some students see the word science and panic a little bit.
+Some are even deterred from taking the ACT altogether because it has a science section.
+It can be tempting for students who do not think of themselves as “science students” to take the SAT instead simply due to the inclusion of a science section on the ACT.

 But the truth is, you can think of it as more of a nonfiction, critical reading, and thinking section.
-In actuality, the Science section does NOT specifically test your knowledge of advanced scientific concepts.
+In actuality, the science section does NOT specifically test your knowledge of advanced scientific concepts.
 Instead, it is intended to test your ability to solve problems using scientific analysis and reasoning with the information you’re given.

 Although it does require a base level of knowledge and grasp of science terms, most of the information that you need to apply your scientific thinking and analysis will be provided in the passages.

-The Science section of the ACT covers materials related to biology, chemistry, physics, and Earth/space sciences, but the specific skills it assesses are more abstract.
+The science section of the ACT covers materials related to biology, chemistry, physics, and Earth/space sciences, but the specific skills it assesses are more abstract.

-On the Data Representation passages, you will be asked to read a description of a study and interpret graphs and charts related to it.
+In the Data Representation passages, you will be asked to read a description of a study and interpret graphs and charts related to it.
 Questions on these passages may ask you to calculate values or identify trends from informational graphics.
 There is a heavy emphasis on interpreting graphical representations of data in these questions.

-On the Research Summary passages, you’ll evaluate written descriptions of research, assess experimental design, and interpret results.
+In the Research Summary passages, you’ll evaluate written descriptions of research, assess experimental design, and interpret results.
 Much of this section will rely on knowledge of the scientific method.
 You might also be asked to make predictions about hypothetical changes in the experiments described.

-On the Conflicting Viewpoints passages, you will analyze and compare incompatible analyses based on different or incomplete data.
+For the Conflicting Viewpoints passages, you will analyze and compare incompatible analyses based on different or incomplete data.
 Questions will assess whether you understand each viewpoint, and ask you to compare them.

 1. Don’t try to understand the entire passage.

 Your time is best spent skimming the passages to get the general idea of their content, and then reading the questions and selectively reviewing the passage in more detail as necessary.
-In fact, sometimes, especially on Data Representation portions, the questions will apply solely to informational graphics without any mention of the passage at all.
-And that brings us to our next point…

 2. Master the art of reading graphs, charts, and figures.

 This is one of the two skills most explicitly tested on the Science section of the ACT.
-(We will get to the other skill next).
-There will definitely be several questions, if not more, that ask you to read and interpret information that is presented graphically.
-And some of the graphs can be fairly complex.
+There will definitely be several questions, if not more, that ask you to read and interpret information that is presented graphically, with some of the graphs getting fairly complex.
+Make sure that you are familiar with various graphs, charts, maps, and figures.
+Each time you evaluate one, be sure to read the title and labels carefully.
+Know what each axis represents and understand the relationship between them.
+Look for trends or anomalies.

 Remember that any question about a value relating to a graph or chart will have that value represented on the graphic somewhere.
 If you can locate it, you’ll get the answer correct.
 If the value of an answer option is not represented anywhere on the graph, you should cross it off immediately.
-It is not a feasible answer.
+It is not a potential answer.

 3. Be an expert on the scientific method.

-This is the other skill most explicitly tested on the Science section of the ACT.
 Much of the Research Summary portion will directly or indirectly relate to the scientific method.
 You should know each step of it in detail and be able to offer critiques of its effectiveness as applied to sample research.

-Common questions related to the scientific method will include identifying independent and dependent variables, why the scientists made certain choices during their experiment, and how hypothetical changes to the experiment might affect the results.
+Common questions related to the scientific method will include identifying independent and dependent variables, why scientists made certain choices during their experiment, and how hypothetical changes to the experiment might affect the results.
+You will need to be comfortable differentiating between experimental and observational studies, recognizing how variables are isolated, and interpreting how experimental design affects results.

 4. Track your errors as you practice.

 In order to get the most out of your practice, keep a running tally of your mistakes.
 Each time you make an error, classify it according to the type of question and the type of passage.
-Usually the official ACT practice tests will tell you which subscore each question falls into, so this will help you classify your mistakes.
+Usually the official ACT practice tests will tell you which subscore each question falls into, so this will help you classify mistakes.
+Once you have a better idea of where you’re making mistakes, you’ll have a good idea of where to focus your improvements.

 5. Brush up on your content knowledge.